agaitros/Location-in-Raid/README.md

 --improvements to algorithm
---being able to perform the same for MMF documents --being able to copy back multiple rows in the images table
+--being able to perform the same for MMF documents --being able to copy back multiple rows in the images table --better error handling for when no query is copied --Close application on "Copy to Clipboard" to prevent extra click